mathieuHa/GEHackatonApp/Advanced Manufacturing challenge/README.md

 **Submission evaluation**

 Your submission must include:
 1. Your **prototype app** deployed on Predix.
-Your app can load the data files we loaded on a shared blobtore (refer to the "how to access the dataset?" section)
+Your app can access the data files we loaded on a shared blobstore in Predix (refer to the "how to access the dataset?" section)
 2. A **CSV file** with your estimate of total_cycle_duration for each reference in the testset

 Your submitted CSV file should be formatted like this (comma separated):

 ```
 ID,estimate
 1,3.4